UliPrantz/HPI-FSR-Pi-Terminal/README.md

     echo "You have to start at 'Building the asset bundle'"
     ```

-2. Open raspi-config:
+3. Open raspi-config:
     ```bash
     sudo raspi-config
     ```

-3. Switch to console mode:
+4. Switch to console mode:
    `System Options -> Boot / Auto Login` and select `Console (Autologin)`.

-4. **Raspbian buster only, skip this if you're on bullseye (or newer - which is normally the case)**
+5. **Raspbian buster only, skip this if you're on bullseye (or newer - which is normally the case)**
     Enable the V3D graphics driver:
    `Advanced Options -> GL Driver -> GL (Fake KMS)`

-5. Configure the GPU memory
+6. Configure the GPU memory
    `Performance Options -> GPU Memory` and enter `64`.

-6. Enable SPI:
+6. Enable SPI and I2C:
    `Interface Options -> SPI -> Yes`
+   `Interface Options -> I2C -> Yes`

-7. Leave `raspi-config`.
+8. Leave `raspi-config`.

-8. Give the `pi` permission to use 3D acceleration - normally this is already done in the script but doing it again does no harm. (**NOTE:** potential security hazard.
+9. Give the `pi` permission to use 3D acceleration - normally this is already done in the script but doing it again does no harm. (**NOTE:** potential security hazard.
 If you don't want to do this, launch `flutter-pi` using `sudo` instead.)
     ```bash
     sudo usermod -a -G render pi
     ```

-8. Finish and reboot: `sudo shutdown -r now`
+10. Finish and reboot: `sudo shutdown -r now`

 # Compiling the Flutter App for Raspberry Pi